A Place To Belong

 The Christian Experiment

-The Christian Experiment is a weekly gathering that creates community and explores faith-based questions.
+The Christian Experiment is a weekly gathering that creates fellowship, nurtures community, and explores faith-based questions.
+Believers, doubters, and the generally curious are welcome in this casual and discussion-based gathering.

 CLICK HERE TO READ THEIR UPCOMING SCHEDULE!